MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - **Usage report (Preview)**: Use this report to see how your labels are being used.

 - **Activity logs (Preview)**: Use this report to see labeling actions from users, and on devices and file paths.
-In addition, for protected documents, you can see access attempts (successful or denied).
+In addition, for protected documents, you can see access attempts (successful or denied) for users both inside and outside your organization, even if they don't have the Azure Information Protection client installed

     This report has a **Columns** option that lets you display more activity information than the default display.
 You can also see more details about a file by selecting it to display **Activity Details**.